-Former Texas Lieutenant Governor David Dewhurst beaten by girlfriend, sources say

-HOUSTON, Texas (KTRK) -- Former lieutenant governor David Dewhurst was hospitalized after he was allegedly beaten by his live-in girlfriend.
+Ex-Texas lieutenant governor 'not interested' in filing charges against girlfriend accused of beating him

-The 74-year-old was hospitalized with broken ribs.
+The 74-year-old was treated for broken ribs.

+Leslie Caron, 40, is charged with injury to the elderly, a felony.
+She's currently being held in the Harris County Jail.

+In a statement released by a spokesperson for Dewhurst, the former politician said, "I'm not interested in filing any charges against Leslie.
+She's a remarkable woman with many fine attributes.
+I wish her all the best in life."

 Law enforcement sources told ABC13 Wednesday the abuse took place over several days.